microsoft/CNTK/Documentation/current_iteration.md

 ## Performance
 ### Asynchronous evaluation API (Python and C#)
 ### Intel MKL update to improve inference speed on CPU by around 2x on AlexNet
+This work is rolled over to next release due to dependency on test infrastructure updates.

 ## Keras and Tensorboard
 ### Example on Keras and SKLearn multi-GPU support on CNTK